Nassau-class battleship: Armament

 Each ship carried twelve 28 cm SK L/45 guns.
 (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun quick firing, while the L/45 denotes the length of the gun.
-In this case, the L/45 gun is 45 caliber, meaning that the gun is 45 as times long as it is in diameter.)
+In this case, the L/45 gun is 45 caliber, meaning that the gun is 45 times as long as it is in diameter.)
 The wing turrets were C/1906 mounts, as were the centerline turrets on the first two ships of the class, Nassau and Westfalen.
 Posen and Rheinland carried their centerline guns in C/1907 turrets, which had a longer trunk than the C/1906 design.
 The C/1906 turrets and 28 cm SK/L45 guns were designed specifically for the new German dreadnoughts in 1907.
 Both mountings allowed for elevation up to 20 degrees, but the C/1907 mounts could depress an additional two degrees, down to −8.
 The main battery propellant magazines were placed above shell rooms, with the exception of the centerline turrets of Nassau and Westfalen.
 These guns fired 666 lb shells, with a 52.9 lb fore propellant charge in silk bags and a 165.3 lb main charge in a brass case.
 The guns fired the shells at a muzzle velocity of 855 m/s and they had a maximum range of 20500 m.

 The ships' secondary armament consisted of twelve 15 cm SK L/45 guns, which were mounted individually in casemates.
 Six of these were placed on either side of the ship at main deck level on either broadside.
 These guns fired armor-piercing shells at a rate of 4 to 5 per minute.
 The guns could depress to −7 degrees and elevate to 20 degrees, for a maximum range of 13500 m.
 The shells weighed 51 kg and were fired at a muzzle velocity of 735 m/s.
 The guns were manually elevated and trained.